XueXiao-Physics/AtomIonCalc/README.txt

 ###################################################################
 *** Citation:

-If you use our code in your research work, you shall cite following papers
+If you use our code in your publications, you shall cite following papers
 1.
 2.